communication

 Things are better.
 Not perfect — we still have weeks that feel more roommate-y than romantic.
 But the drift doesn't go unaddressed anymore.
 We catch it.
 We name it.
 We course-correct before it becomes the new normal.

-If you're reading this and recognizing your own relationship, know that reconnection is possible.
-It requires intention, humility, and probably some discomfort.
-But it's possible.
+If you're reading this and recognizing your own relationship, reconnection is possible.
+It takes intention, humility, and probably some discomfort.
+It's still possible.

 The drift isn't irreversible.
 It just takes two people deciding, over and over, to choose each other again.